elastos/Elastos.Developer.Website/content/elastos_trinity/setup/environment_setup.md

 ### Next steps

-You can now create a first trinity DApp, and run it on your device.
+You can now create a first elastOS DApp, and run it on your device.
 Check the {{< internallink "trinity project setup page" "elastos_trinity/setup/project_setup.md" >}}